 How Leanmote calculates it

-avg_tt_first_approval = avg(first_approval_at - opened_at) for prs where author = member in period
+avg_member_tt_first_approval(member) = sum(first_approval_at - opened_at) / count(prs) for prs where author = member, with positive duration, in period (rounded to one decimal place)

 How to interpret it

-Long Time to First Approval with short merge time means the bottleneck is review pickup.
+Long Time to First Approval with short Time to Merge means the bottleneck is review pickup.

-Short Time to First Approval with long merge time means the bottleneck is post-approval (deploy queue, additional gates, author finishing touches).
+Short Time to First Approval with long Time to Merge means the bottleneck is post-approval (deploy queue, additional gates, author finishing touches).

 What to do about it